 Focus Your Budget On Where It Drives The Most Revenue

-Unless you’re lucky enough to work with a client with an unlimited budget, you're going to find yourself having to trim back spending on a regular basis.
+Unless you’re lucky enough to work with a client with an unlimited ad budget, you're going to find yourself having to trim back spending on a regular basis.
 However, instead of randomly trimming budgets or reducing keyword bids across the board, make sure you are focusing the spending on where it drives the best ROAS.

 Consider creating Power Terms campaigns or ad groups that include your client’s best-performing keywords and make sure they are always funded.
+But make sure that you are focusing on actionable Google Ads campaign metrics when identifying the most valuable keywords and not what may be considered vanity metrics.

 Target Your Best-Performing Locations

 One quick win that far too many digital marketing agencies ignore while optimizing their client’s Google Ads campaigns is geographic targeting.
-This feature allows you to target certain locations with your ads, or adjust bids based on locations that respond better (or worse) to your client’s message.
+This feature allows you to target certain locations with your Google ads, or adjust bids based on locations that respond better (or worse) to your client’s message.
 Target as broadly as you wish by selecting certain countries or continents, or narrow the field down by regions, cities, or even postal codes.

 Tap into our Google Ads dashboard to quickly and easily identify top-performing locations.
 Try AgencyAnalytics free for 14-days!

 This can be a great way to improve your PPC campaign's performance.
-For example, if visitors in Florida respond better to your client’s sunscreen ads than people in Seattle do, adjust your bids & targeting accordingly.
+For example, if visitors in Florida respond better to your client’s sunscreen Google ads than people in Seattle do, adjust your bids & targeting accordingly.
 Or if your eCommerce client doesn’t ship to Alaska or Hawaii, eliminate those locations entirely.

-Make sure to double-check the advanced location settings to ensure that you're targeting visitors located in the chosen area, not just people interested in the area.
+Make sure to double-check the advanced location campaign settings to ensure that you're targeting visitors located in the chosen area, not just people interested in the area.
 I have seen many clicks from irrelevant locations during audits because this setting was missed.
-A possible exception, however, could include accommodations, dining, and other tourist attractions if you want your ads in front of people planning to visit a particular location.
+A possible exception, however, could include accommodations, dining, and other tourist attractions if you want your Google ads in front of people planning to visit a particular location.

-Also, tailor your client’s ads to the areas that are most relevant to your business, and include locally-relevant information–such as a local branch, contact phone number, or sales rep–that instantly connects the searcher to your client’s local branch.
+Also, tailor your client’s Google ads to the areas that are most relevant to your business, and include locally-relevant information–such as a local branch, contact phone number, or sales rep–that instantly connects the searcher to your client’s local branch.

 Pay Attention To When Prospects Convert

 Next up on the optimization highway is the Ad Scheduler.
 This handy little feature lets you adjust your client campaigns based on individual blocks of time.
-For example, you might want to spend less for clicks that take place outside of business hours or turn the entire non-branded campaign off on weekends.

 Agency Tip: If you are running a lead generation campaign, pay attention to both the visit to lead conversion rate and the lead to sales ratio.
 You may find that cheaper leads–often generated after hours–also convert at a much lower rate.
 You need to find the right balance between cost per lead and cost per sale.